Industry 4.0 — Smart Products Design and Smart Manufacturing

-Industry 4.0 is a concept widely adopted as digital industry driver, based on the “Industrie 4.0” project developed by the German government and announced at the Hanover International Fair in 2011.
-According to Industry 4.0 theory, the digital industry will be based on customized products developed in flexible manufacturing environments.
+Industry 4.0 is a concept widely adopted as a driver in the digital industry and is based on the “Industry 4.0” project developed by the German government.
+This project was announced at the Hanover International Fair in 2011 and according to Industry 4.0 theory, the digital industry is based on customizable products, developed in a flexible manufacturing environment.

-Boston Consulting Group (BCG) identified the following as major technologies governing the Industry 4.0 concept:
+The Boston Consulting Group (BCG) identified the following as major technologies governing the Industry 4.0 concept: